jiaxiaojunQAQ/jiaxiaojunQAQ.github.io/_pages/about.md

 # 🎉 News
+- *2024.01*: &nbsp; One Journal paper on Backdoor Attack is accepted to TIFS.
 - *2023.12*: &nbsp; Second runner-up in NeurIPS 2023 Red Teaming Track - Base Model Subtrack.
 - *2023.12*: &nbsp; One paper on AI safety and robustness are accepted in AAAI2024.
 - *2023.12*: &nbsp; One Journal paper on AI safety and robustness are accepted in IJCV.